What's Expected of You

 Here I'd like to discuss just what it takes to become an assistant to a talented photographer such as Avedon.
 Especially as a learning experience, and as an apprenticeship before heading out on your own.

 The first, and most important point, is to choose your mentor carefully.
-It must be someone whose work you really admire, and from whom you can learn.
+It should be someone whose work you really admire, and from whom you can learn.
 To assist the wrong photographer will just be time wasted.
-Preferably it should be someone located in a major city that is home to various media (magazines, ad agencies, etc.) — Americans should think New York or Los Angeles, Europeans London, Paris, Milan, or Berlin.
+Preferably someone located in a major city that is home to various media (magazines, ad agencies, etc.) — Americans should think New York or Los Angeles, Europeans London, Paris, Milan, or Berlin.
 Places that are hotbeds of creative activity.

 The first lesson, therefore, is: Determine who you want to work for and pursue them.
 Relentlessly.